How to Improve the Quality of Your Life in Old Age

 My husband and I are in our mid 70’s.

-Having done many of the things on this list early on, we can tell you that the quality of our lives is much better than those of many people our age who believed that they could beat the aging cycle.
+Having done many of the things on this list early on, my husband and I can tell you that the quality of our lives is much better than those of many people our age who believed that they could beat the aging cycle.

 You can't.
-The best you can do is to prepare for it.
+The best you can do is to plan ahead and count on adapting.

 If you are an older person, do you see any of your issues in this article?